 - To make the function effective minimum of 10 and 20 data points is required to calculate 20% and 40%, respectively.

-- Use AVERAGEIF and AVERAGEIFS to calculate the average for the cells specified by one or multiple conditions.
+- Use AVERAGEIF and AVERAGEIFS to calculate the average for Excel cells specified by one or multiple conditions.

 - To know how many numbers from the top and bottom will be removed in an array is always divided by 2.

-- Function ignore the highest and lowest number in the data set be default.
+- Function ignore the highest and lowest number in the data set be the default.

 Example (Image Above)

-Suppose that a list of digits is in a column and user want to find the average of numerical values after excluding certain numbers, the formula can be =TRIMMEAN(B5:B15,20%).
+Suppose that a list of digits is in a column and the user wants to find the average of numerical values after excluding certain numbers, the formula can be =TRIMMEAN(B5:B15,20%).